grammyjs/website/site/docs/guide/introduction.md

 <!-- TODO: create a proper diagram instead of the ASCII art -->

 Similarly, your bot can make HTTP requests to the Telegram servers to send messages back to Alice.
-(If you never heard of HTTP, you can think of it as the data packages that are sent through the internet for now.)
+(If you have never heard of HTTP, you can think of it as the data packages that are sent through the internet, for now.)

 ## What grammY does for you

 Bots interact with Telegram via HTTP requests.
-Everytime your bot sends or receives messages, HTTP requests go back and forth between the Telegram servers and your server/computer.
+Every time your bot sends or receives messages, HTTP requests go back and forth between the Telegram servers and your server/computer.

-In its core, grammY implements all the communication things for you, so you can simply type `sendMessage` in your code and a message will be sent.
+At its core, grammY implements all of this communication for you, so you can simply type `sendMessage` in your code and a message will be sent.
 In addition, there are a variety of other helpful things that grammY does to make it simpler to create your bot.
 You will get to know them as you go.